 The 2017 tvebiomovies film competition took the Sustainable Development Goals as the theme to attract creative and inspiring ideas from people across the globe.
 Global Youth Video Competition winners are now online for viewing.
 With six films in two categories, the Short Film competition is now open for voting.
 Two winner will be decided by public vote by 15 January.

 sustainability, CSR and business

 Television celebrity Tommy Walsh, journalist and broadcaster Lucy Siegle and actor Gabriella Wright joined sustainability teams, television and online media, philanthropists, filmmakers and politicians for the tve Global Sustainability Film Awards 2017 in association with Fastflow Group.
 Awards president David Morley and vice-president Grace Bian presided over the 6th Awards, at BAFTA in London’s Piccadilly.
 The winning films took the audience around the world – from Argentina to Ghana, from the UK to India and from the Marshall Islands to the USA.
 View the award footage.

 resources for teachers

 tve‘s films offer engaging learning resources for schools and universities.
 Our latest project with London Grid for Learning is ‘Growing up around the world’, a unique study following the lives of 11 people born in 1992 as they grow up around the world. tve has followed, through film, these individuals in 10 different countries for more than 20 years in the wake of the Rio Earth Summit.
 Growing up around the World focuses on building students’ empathy and understanding of situations to develop knowledge and encourage research and critical thinking.
 Students are inspired to think globally and delve into the topic of human rights.
-Our Reframing Rio online educational package connects secondary students worldwide into the global sustainable development debate.
+Further resources developed by tve include materials on advanced materials and planetary boundaries.